By Gayleen Rabakukk

 Neil Gaiman said: “This is how you do it: you sit down at the keyboard and you put one word after another until it’s done.
 It’s that easy.
 And that hard.”

-Harriet Beecher Stowe said: “Never give up, for that is just the place and time that the tide will turn.”
+Harriet Beecher Stowe said: “Never give up,

 Continue Reading Guest Post: Michele Weber Hurwitz on Being Pushed to Persevere »